csams/parsr/README.md

 ### Choice
 Accept one of a list of alternatives.
 Alternatives are checked from left to right, and checking stops with the first one to succeed.

+Choices are optimized so only the first object maintains a list of alternatives.
+Be aware that using a choice object as an element in other choices will cause it to accumulate the elemtents of the new choice onto it, which could affect it if it's used in multiple definitions.
+To ensure a Choice isn't "sticky" after its definition, wrap it in a `Wrapper` object.
 ```python
 abc = a | b | c   # alternation or choice.
 val = abc("a")    # parses a single "a"